-The core argument of my research is that articulations of the secular in contemporary France and Canada are always intimately related to the regulation of religion, and index desirable sexualities, whiteness and the post-colonial nation state.
+The core argument of my work is that articulations of the secular in contemporary France and Canada are always intimately related to the regulation of religion, and index desirable sexualities, whiteness and the post-colonial nation state.
 My primary methodological approach – ethnography – sheds light on the voices of those often silenced within these matrixes.

 Presently, I'm working on projects centred on:

 - The Secular Body: I am currently completing SSHRC-sponsored transnational fieldwork in Montréal, Algeria and in a Parisian suburb for a project examining Islam, marriage migration and interventions of the state and how they reflect 'secular sensibilities' with attention to the body.
 Drawing on fieldwork from 2011-2018 and 187 interviews, I am nearly finished a monograph on this work, tentatively titled, Romance and the Secular Body.

 - On Theory & Methods: Building on a Connections-sponsored workshop in Sept.
 2017, I am considering how and why certain questions are posed in academic considerations of Islam(s) and Muslims in Canada.
 See this bibliography built from this project and consider joining our IslamCanada listserve.

 - How "Secular Sensibilities" Impact interpretations of the Shariah: This line of research considers how the state’s positions on the secular (and therefore, religion) intimately impact Muslim French and Muslim Canadians interpretations of Islamic law.